Australia extends Sydney lockdown as COVID-19 outbreak nears 900 infections | Health

 Australia extends Sydney lockdown as COVID-19 outbreak nears 900 infections

 Many non-essential businesses are closed, and most school students are staying home, with residents only allowed outside their homes for essential activities and some exercise.
-Neighbouring Victoria state, which spent nearly a third of 2020 under lockdown as the centre of Australia's first wave of COVID-19 cases, meanwhile reported its biggest daily case increase in weeks, all linked to a team of removalists who carried the virus interstate from Sydney.
+Neighbouring Victoria state, which spent nearly a third of 2020 under lockdown as the center of Australia's first wave of COVID-19 cases, meanwhile reported its biggest daily case increase in weeks, all linked to a team of furniture movers who carried the virus interstate from Sydney.

-Among the seven new cases in the state, one person attended a football match at Melbourne Cricket Ground while contagious, making the country's biggest sports stadium a designated exposure site, the authorities said.
-Hundreds of people in the state had been ordered into isolation and an apartment block visited by the removalists was locked down.
+Among the seven new cases in the state, one person attended a football match at Melbourne Cricket Ground while contagious, meaning 2,000 people who were in the same members' area needed to get tested, the authorities said.
+Hundreds of people in the state have been ordered into isolation and an apartment block visited by the moving team was locked down.
 Investigators were checking for clues of possible contacts, but there was no indication of plans for wider movement restrictions.

 "Collectively, as the Victorian community, I'm confident we can get on top of it but if we have to bring additional weapons ... we'll do that," said the state's COVID-19 response commander Jeroen Weimar.
 "The next two or three days are going to be absolutely critical."
-HOSPITALISATIONS GROW
+The authorities of a third state, South Australia, said they were trying to piece together the movements of the same furniture moving team who traveled there after Victoria, and that the state may impose restrictions on people traveling from Victoria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)